mfernest/SEBC/Partner Bootcamp  - Certify.md

 ---
 <div style="page-break-after: always;"></div>

-## <center> <a name="troubleshooting_philosophy"/> Cloudera's Partner Philosophy </center>
+## <center> <a name="troubleshooting_philosophy"/> Cloudera's Partner Training Philosophy </center>

-* You're soaking in it!
+* You're hearing it right now
-    * This event is a pilot for a field-readiness program .
+    * This event is a pilot for a broader field-readiness program.
-    * Mentoring and shadowing experts on assignment won't scale
+    * We can't scale with mentoring and shadowin
-    * Initial training is public, not partner-oriented
+    * Cloudera University training is user, not partner oriented
-* We're now learning how best to share field knowledge and resources
+* We're learning how best to share our field knowledge and resources
-    * While observing internal constraints we encounter, of course
-* Feedback helps
-    * How can we support you in the field?
+    * Feedback helps: how can we support you in the field?
-    * What are the best applications of our resources to your success?
+    * Which resources can contribute most to your success?

 ---
 <div style="page-break-after: always;"></div>